-Eighteen prairie dogs and four cottontails were sampled during 2019.
-Results for prairie dogs and cottontails were similar to or less than historic data.
-Most results were below minimal detection activity (MDA; 94.4 percent for prairie dogs, and 75.0 percent for cottontails).
+Twenty prairie dogs were sampled during 2020.
+Results were similar to or less than historic data, and all were below minimal detection activity (MDA; 100.0 percent).
 None of the results exceeded any of the Biota Concentration Guides for the analyzed radionuclides and thus would not be expected to cause a dose exceeding 0.1 rad/day for terrestrial animals.